compono/yutalent-api/stuff/INTERACTION_API/urlParams.md

 Return parsed url params from the URL of the request.

-Please note that it always returns params of the current wu:talent page and doesn't track callbacks from WU APIs.
+Please note that it always returns params of the current yu:talent page and doesn't track callbacks from WU APIs.

 Example: